machix/CapstoneProject/FinalTechnicalReport.md

 The idea of this project is to create a functionable and scalable solution to geofencing.
 Implementing a geofence requires lookups using CPU-intensive point-in-polygon algorithms in order to determine if an object exist in a geofence.
 The algorithms used in this project were not the optimal solutions for point-in-polygon detection.

 A microservice architecture is an architecture style that is structured a collection of loosely coupled services that generally implement some type of business capabilities [2].
 This project is intended to provide a microservice that allows a client to query the service and determine if a point is contained within a polygon or geofence.
 The microservice architecture would handle all server-side components of an augmented reality based marketing application.

+There are many libraries that help with location data and implementation of common data structures that will be useful in the implementation of this service.

 ### Potential Users